Biology Bricks logo

 The vacuole acts much like the same organelle in the human cells, by storing or removing water from the cell.
 A plant's vacuole also stores cell sap.
 So, when you see sap on a tree (for example), you will know that it has been removed by the vacuole.

-Interesting fact: a plant can be nocturnal.
+A plant can be nocturnal.
 During the day, it will open it's stomata cells to take in gases needed for photosynthesis, whereas at night it will close these cells to preserve water ready for the next day.

 Structural Adaptation of a Plant